Learn how to play all min7b5 arpeggio shapes

 Compared with the other 7th note arpeggios, the min7b5 is the most difficult to learn.

 But this is also what is so great about it.
-When you add in a solo it tends to pop out and add some tension, even though the notes are all correct, in itself the arpeggio stand out.
+When you add in a solo it tends to pop out and add tension.

 My favourite way to use the min7b5 arpeggio is to substitute it over a dom7 chord.